-Mat exercises are great for spinal cord injury patients because you don’t have to worry about falling, straining your joints, or leaving your home.
+Mat exercises are great for spinal cord injury patients because they minimize risk of falling and straining the joints.

-This article will share some ideal mat exercises for spinal cord injury patients that will work out your entire body.
+This article will share some ideal mat exercises that spinal cord injury patients can practice from home to tone the body.

 Low- Impact Mat Exercises for Spinal Cord Injury Patients

 The key to recovering motor function after spinal cord injury is to move.
 Physical inactivity can lead to unnecessary secondary problems like pressure ulcers, weight gain, reduced metabolic rate, poor circulation, and muscle atrophy.